Select Page

 I seem to recall having found the music more absorbing on previous occasions.
 Led by Scotland’s Sir Donald Runnicles, the orchestra has received little praise from German and international critics.
 The woodwind section in particular has been criticised for poor tone and imprecision.
 Not far off the mark.

-The soloists are of course top class.
+The singers are of course top class.
 Clay Hilley is a magnificent Siegfried and Swedish star soprano, Nina Stemme, receives standing ovations for her Brünnhilde.

 Wotan, majestically delivered by Iain Paterson, battles in vain to get the world to play by fair rules and peace-keeping strategies and alliances.